Transgender people and religion: Australian Aboriginal

-Chinese religions

-Eunuchs, male-bodied people castrated for royal services, existed in China from 1700 BC until 1924 AD.
-This social role had a long history, with a continuous community, and a highly public role.
-Before being castrated a Chinese eunuch would be asked if he "would ever regret being castrated" and if the answer was "no" then surgery would take place.
-It is an open question as to who would answer this way and why.
-The historical status of Chinese eunuchs was a curious mixture of extreme weakness and great power.
-The allure of power and influence were sometimes offered as excuses for the decision to become a eunuch.
-It has been speculated that Chinese monarchs trusted their eunuchs because the inability to have children left them with no motivation to seek power or riches.
-It is not clear to what extent eunuchs were transgender or otherwise gender-variant, but the history of eunuchs in Chinese culture is important to its views on transgender people.

 Classical myth

 The patron god is Dionysus, a god gestated in the thigh of his father Zeus, after his mother died from being overwhelmed by Zeus's true form.
 Aphroditus was an androgynous Aphrodite from Cyprus with a religious cult in which worshipers cross-dressed, in later mythology became known as Hermaphroditus, the son of Hermes and Aphrodite who merged bodies with the water nymph Salmacis, transforming him into an androgynous being.
 In Phrygia there was Agdistis, a hermaphroditic being created when Zeus unwittingly impregnated Gaia.
 The gods feared Agdistis and Dionysus castrated her; she then became the goddess Cybele.

 In addition, Norse gods were capable of changing gender at will, for example Loki, frequently disguised himself as a woman and gave birth to a foal while in the form of a white mare, after a sexual encounter with the stallion Svaðilfari.
-Comparison of a man to a child-bearing woman was a common insult in Scandinavia, and the implication that Loki may be bisexual was considered an insult.

 Human fertility was a major aspect of Egyptian mythology, and was often entwined with the crop fertility provided by annual flooding of the river Nile.
 This connection was shown in iconography of Nile-gods, such as Hapi, god of the Nile, and Wadj-wer, god of the Nile Delta, who although male were depicted with female attributes such as pendulous breasts, symbolizing the fertility the river provides.